ishais123/nsx-automation/README.md

 Python tool for automatic security groups and security tags creation, This tool leveraging NSX-T 2.5 REST API.

-It can be very helpful tool to automate the security fabric phase in NSX-T MicroSegmentation projects.
+It can be very helpful tool to automate the security fabric creation phase in NSX-T MicroSegmentation projects.

 ### NOTE: